SUMS-StA/sumo/_pages/time.md

 ## Corrections
-Question 3: Note that the x and y in G should be **distinct** Question 5: Explain precisely that, on Bob's turn, he colours his squares in **BLUE**.
+Question 3: Note that the x and y in G should be **distinct** Question 5: Explain precisely that, on Bob's turn, he picks an uncoloured square with a blue edge, and then colours it blue.